TOYS“R”US, INC. REPORTS FINANCIAL RESULTS FOR FIRST QUARTER 2013

 A reconciliation of Net loss to EBITDA and Adjusted EBITDA is as follows:

-(a) Represents the fees paid to Bain Capital Partners LLC, Kohlberg Kravis Roberts & Co.
-L.P., and Vornado Realty Trust (collectively, the "Sponsors") in accordance with the advisory agreement.
+(a) Represents the fees expensed to Bain Capital Partners LLC, Kohlberg Kravis Roberts & Co.
+L.P., and Vornado Realty Trust (collectively, the “Sponsors”) in accordance with the advisory agreement.

 (b) Asset impairments primarily due to the identification of underperforming stores and the relocation of certain stores.

-(f) Represents miscellaneous other charges consisting primarily of gains from property sales, store closure costs and restructuring which were not individually significant for separate disclosure.
+(c) Represents miscellaneous other charges which were not individually significant for separate disclosure.

-(g) Adjusted EBITDA is defined as EBITDA (earnings (loss) before net interest income (expense), income tax expense (benefit), depreciation and amortization), as further adjusted to exclude the effects of certain income and expense items that management believes make it more difficult to assess the Company's actual operating performance including certain items which are generally non-recurring.
+(d) Adjusted EBITDA is defined as EBITDA (earnings before net interest income (expense), income tax expense (benefit), depreciation and amortization), as further adjusted to exclude the effects of certain income and expense items that management believes make it more difficult to assess the Company’s actual operating performance including certain items which are generally non-recurring.
 We have historically excluded the impact of such items from internal performance assessments.
-We believe that excluding items such as Sponsors' management and advisory fees, asset impairment charges, restructuring charges, impact of litigation, noncontrolling interest, gain (loss) on sale of properties and other charges, helps investors compare our operating performance with our results in prior periods.
+We believe that excluding items such as Sponsors’ management and advisory fees, asset impairment charges, restructuring charges, impact of litigation, noncontrolling interest, net gains on sales of properties and other charges, helps investors compare our operating performance with our results in prior periods.
 We believe it is appropriate to exclude these items as they are not related to ongoing operating performance and, therefore, limit comparability between periods and between us and similar companies.